flexibo/cleo/README.md

 ## Extension of Interval
 This feature gives users some flexibility for the duration of the rest and study intervals, at any point during either the rest or study period, students can choose to extend this session by.
 However, during rest sessions if students choose to extend repeatedly beyond 15 minutes, the study session will be terminated.

 ## Reminders (Game detection)
 Once the interval for study or break is over, there will be a reminder for students to move onto the next part of their cycle.
 For students who are playing video games on their devices, this feature detects if students are playing when they are not supposed to (during work phase) and gives a warning to the user, before eventually closing the game.

 ## Progress tracking
 This feature consists of 2 components.
-Firstly,  a progress bar that visualises the number of tasks completed with respect to the total number of tasks to be completed.
+Firstly,  progress bars represent the completion of each main task based on the percentage of the weight of the sub-tasks completed to the sum of weights of all sub-task under that main task.
 Secondly, a graph to illustrate the student’s number of hours spent working compared to resting.

 ## Calendar
 Once a task has been created with deadlines, they can be viewed  in a calendar format.
 Weeks are colour coded to show how much workload there is in each week (red - heavy workload, blue - light workload).
 This encourages users to distribute their workload evenly throughout the months, and not have too much workload in just one week.